 The biggest factor when you choose between matte and glossy paper is the kinds of content that you’re printing.
 How many photographs, graphic designs/illustrations, and articles of text do you have in your prints?

-Glossy paper is shinier—this makes the color in your images “pop” on the sheet.
+Glossy photo paper is shinier—this makes the color in your images “pop” on the sheet.
 The extra shine works well on print files with heavy color coverage, especially photographs and big graphics.
-This effect also gives the color on the prints look like they have higher contrast.
+This effect also makes the color on the photo prints look like they have higher contrast.

 Matte paper has a more muted feel to it.
 This can be used to great effect in designs with a light or pastel color scheme, and in designs with a great deal of text on it.
 Because matte paper changes less under the light, they also have more of a “flat” feel than gloss sheets.
 If the final product is intended to be written on with a ballpoint pen, then matte is the recommended paper type